How to Spot Stalkers and Signs of Stalking

 “Who was there?”
 It’s not intrusive for a new friend to ask, “I hope you had a good time?” when you’re busy elsewhere.
 But it can be a warning sign if they probe for more details, either before or after your event.
 Once you’re in a committed relationship, you may jointly choose to share details with each other about where you are and who you're with, as a way to show respect and to build trust.
 But if these questions come up in the early stages, beware.

 “I thought you logged off the site, but I noticed you were still online?”
 If you use social sites or online dating services, other users can often tell when you’re ‘online.’
 If you’ve met someone who ‘accidentally notices’ when you’re online, pay attention to how it makes you feel, and examine whether it might be stalking behavior.
-If you find yourself worried about what they might think when you go online to answer messages or communicate with other friends, recognize that you’ve begun to adapt your own behaviors to their questions.
+If you find yourself worried about what they might think when you go online to answer messages or communicate with other friends, recognize that you’ve begun to adapt your own behaviors and internal responses to their questions.
 Ask yourself: Is this person a stalker?

 “What are you doing Saturday night?”
 This is phrased differently than the reasonable question of, “Are you free Saturday night?”
 The question itself is invasive.
 If you’d rather not see this person, or if you’re busy that night, practice saying, “I have plans” when you hear this type of question.

 “Doing what?”
 You’ve already said you’re busy that night, and the person comes back with “Doing what?”
 Big Red Flag!!!
 It is none of their business!
 Even though the natural flow of a conversation is to answer a question, some questions don’t deserve an answer.
-You may be planning to spend an evening alone, but it’s none of their business.
+You may be planning to spend an evening alone, washing your hair, but it’s none of their business.
 Notice that each of the above examples included questions.
 Why is that important?
 Questions elicit a response, so they engage you in a discussion.
 It’s normal to automatically answer someone when they ask a question, but with manipulators and stalkers, you need to be more guarded.

 Video: Stalking and Fear - It's Real